maxkross/cfbr_orders_osu/README.md

 You will also need to create a Discord "app".
 1. Go to https://discord.com/developers/applications
 2. Make an account/sign in
-3. Click New Application
+3. Click "New Application"
 4. Give it an even more sensible name
-5. Click on "OAuth2" on the lefthand side
+5. Click on "OAuth2" on the left hand sidebar
 6. Copy the client ID to the .env file as your `DISCORD_CLIENT_ID`
 7. Generate a secret and copy that to the .env file as your `DISCORD_CLIENT_SECRET`
 8. Enter your redirect URL: `http://localhost:8080/discord_callback`.